Blair2004/NexoPOS/readme/php/CrudAPI.md

 Then while linking the model to your CRUD instance, you just have to use the `SimpleUser::class` instead of the user class.

 ### Tabs and Relationships
-You might have a CRUD forms that has a general that with information stored on a specific model and other tabs with informations stored on different related model.
-We've used this approach to store customer general informatioons on "nexopos_customers" table and customer shipping & billing informations to store them on "nexopos_customers_addresses", but visually all that are displayed on the same UI.
+You might have a CRUD form that has general information stored on a specific model and other tabs with informations stored on different related model.
+We've used this approach to store customer general informations on "nexopos_customers" table and customer shipping & billing informations to store them on "nexopos_customers_addresses" (using custom CustomerAddress model with different scopes), but visually all that are displayed on the same UI.

 <img src="https://user-images.githubusercontent.com/5265663/95012272-3b1e4080-062f-11eb-855e-86a5fd453bf2.jpg"/>